kevinross/remote-gsh/README.md

 	curl -s http://localhost/admin/rgsh?r=install | bash

-Two file will be downloaded to your current folder, an executable jar file *rgsh.jar* and a bash script  *rgsh*.
+Two file will be downloaded to your current folder, an executable jar file and a bash script  *rgsh*.

 Your server host and RgshFilter charset setting will be write into *rgsh* as its default settings.